s4dhulabs/vimana-framework/README.md

 cd vimana-framework
 sudo docker build --no-cache=true --network=host -t vimana_framework:alpha .
 ```
-Once the image has been successfully created, you can call to start a Vimana container as follows:
+Once the image has been successfully created, you can start Vimana as follows:

 ```sudo docker run -it --name vimana vimana_framework:alpha```